 TFLO Short Volume

-iShares Treasury Floating Rate Bond ETF (TFLO) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $6.70B, listed on AMEX, carrying a beta of -0.02 to the broader market.
-The iShares Treasury Floating Rate Bond ETF seeks to track the investment results of an index composed of U. public since 2014-02-04.
+iShares Treasury Floating Rate Bond ETF (TFLO) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $6.60B, listed on AMEX, carrying a beta of -0.02 to the broader market.
+The iShares Treasury Floating Rate Bond ETF endeavors to mirror the financial performance of a benchmark index that is exclusively made up of floating-rate U. public since 2014-02-04.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.